 But if you think a tablet is what you’re after instead, then we do also have guides for the best tablets (opens in new tab) and best tablets for kids (opens in new tab), for things such as streaming, gaming and more.
 And if that doesn’t cut it, then our best laptops (opens in new tab) guide has plenty of options you may also like.

-The best Amazon Kindle ereaders you can buy today
+The best Kindle e-readers you can buy in 2022

-The Kindle Paperwhite costs almost twice as much as the basic Kindle, so why would you upgrade?
+The Amazon Kindle Paperwhite costs almost twice as much as the standard Kindle, so why would you upgrade?
 Because you get some extra features that are actually useful, not just gimmicks, while keeping the same compact 6-inch screen size and getting an even thinner Kindle.

 More storage, a better front light, waterproofing, and a fetching blue shade... these are all good reasons why you might go for the Paperwhite model rather than the standard one.
 The display is flush with the device's front and running at a much higher resolution too.